Jena Band of Choctaw Indians: History

-Until the 1930s the small Jena Choctaw group received no assistance from the Bureau of Indian Affairs.
-As part of President Franklin Roosevelt's "Indian New Deal," federal officials sought to aid non-federally recognized Indians in the Southeast that had maintained significant indigenous ancestry and community cohesion.
-The Bureau of Indian Affairs established a school for Jena Choctaw children during the decade.
-The first teacher noted that the children could not speak English and were in dire need of educational assistance.
+Until the 1930s, the small Jena Choctaw group received no assistance from the Bureau of Indian Affairs (BIA).
+As part of President Franklin Roosevelt's "Indian New Deal," federal officials sought to aid non-federally recognized tribes in the Southeast that had maintained significant indigenous ancestry and community cohesion.
+The BIA established a school for Jena Choctaw children during the decade.
+The first teacher noted that the children could not speak English and urgently needed educational assistance.
 Because of the Jena Choctaw band's small size, poverty, and isolation, federal officials planned to remove the families to the Mississippi Band of Choctaw Indians Reservation in the late 1930s.
-Funding shortages stymied this effort.
+Funding shortages hampered this effort.

-By the 1960s many Choctaws had moved away from Jena to take jobs in growing urban areas such as New Orleans and Houston.
-The core Jena Choctaw community remained, however, on lands near Jena.
-During the 1960s, Jena Choctaws generally remained aloof from the growing Indian activism of Louisiana and other states in the Southeast.
-Traditional leadership flowed to the oldest male in the community.
-In 1968, the last traditional leader, William Lewis, died, and younger Jena Choctaws began agitating for economic change and acknowledgement of their rights as indigenous Americans.
+By the 1960s, many Choctaws had moved away from Jena to take jobs in growing urban areas such as New Orleans and Houston.
+However, the core Jena Choctaw community remained on lands near Jena.
+During that time, Jena Choctaws generally avoided the growing Indian activism in Louisiana and other Southeastern states.
+It was customary for the Band to pass the traditional leadership on to the oldest male in the community, but the last traditional leader, William Lewis, died in 1968.
+Also, in 1968, the younger Jena Choctaws began advocating for economic change and acknowledgment of their rights as indigenous Americans.
 An outgrowth of the Indian renaissance of the era, the newly created Louisiana Governor's Office on Indian Affairs sought to organize the band.
-In the early 1970s it helped younger Jena Choctaw leaders write a formal constitution.
-It established formal government structures and electoral procedures.
-It established formal membership criteria for the first time, with a one-quarter Choctaw blood quantum required for citizenship in the Jena Band of Choctaw Indians.
-In 1974, Jerry Jackson was elected its first Chairman.
-With a federal Department of Housing and Urban Development (HUD) grant, the band built a tribal center.
-With a federal grant from the Administration for Native Americans, the Jena Band researched and wrote a petition for formal federal tribal recognition through the Bureau of Indian Affairs' Federal Acknowledgment Process in the early 1980s.
+In the early 1970s, it helped younger Jena Choctaw leaders write a formal constitution.
+It set up formal government structures and electoral procedures while establishing specific criteria for tribal membership for the first time, requiring a one-quarter Choctaw blood quantum for enrollment (later changed to 1/32 Choctaw blood).
+In 1974, Jerry Jackson was elected the Jena Band's first Chairman.
+With a federal Department of Housing and Urban Development (HUD) grant, the Band built a tribal center.
+In the early 1980s, they also received a federal grant from the Administration for Native Americans to research and write a petition for federal tribal recognition through the BIA's Federal Acknowledgment Process.
 The Band also pursued tribal recognition legislation after 1980.
-In 1995, the federal government acknowledged the Jena Band as a federally-recognized tribe though the Bureau of Indian Affairs' process.
+In 1995, the federal government acknowledged the Jena Band as a federally-recognized tribe through the Bureau of Indian Affairs' process.

+After 15 years of planning and hard work, construction began on the Jena Choctaw Pines Casino, located in the newly incorporated Town of Creola, Louisiana.
+The doors were opened in 2013.